A Chicago Bachelor Party City Guide to Plan Your Weekend

 Morning: Head over to Lincoln Park for brunch at Batter and Berries.
 This hotspot tends to be busy, so expect a wait.
 Pick up some beverages for your crew (the restaurant is BYOB) to pass the time and enjoy dishes like the French toast flight (complete with strawberry, blueberry, lemon and caramel french toast) or the cluck-n-gaufre, a sweet potato waffle stuffed and topped with fried chicken and hot sauce.

-Evening: Grab drinks at Cindy's, a popular cocktail rooftop and take in the sunset and the lake.
+Evening: Grab drinks at Cindy's, a popular cocktail rooftop, and take in the sunset and the lake.
 Then, head to Logan Square for dinner at Longman & Eagle.
 The Slagel burger with Widmer's cheddar (both Midwestern companies) and beef fat fries are a popular choice.
-You can also try their other delicious dishes like cornish hen pot pie and wild boar sloppy joes.
+You can also try delights like cornish hen pot pie and wild boar sloppy joes.
 Stick around Logan Square to check out the Milwaukee Avenue corridor.
 Hop into Empty Bottle and The Hideout to see everything from up-and-coming indie rock bands to live comedy.
-Then head over to Emporium to enjoy arcade games, dozens of beers and 60-plus whiskeys in a loft-like setting.
-Grab drinks at Revolution Brew Pub, one of Chicago's leading craft breweries and then head to Cole's Bar and East Room (both dive bars with a fun party scene).
-End your night at Slippery Slope playing Skee-ball and dancing.
-If you want to go clubbing afterwards, check out Smart Bar in Wrigleyville, Danny's Tavern in Bucktown or The Underground in River North.
+Then head over to Emporium to enjoy arcade games, dozens of beers, and whiskeys in a loft-like setting.
+Grab drinks at Revolution Brew Pub, one of Chicago's leading craft breweries, and then head to Cole's Bar and East Room (both dive bars with a fun party scene).
+End your night at Slippery Slope playing Skee-ball and dancing, but if you want to go clubbing afterward, check out Smart Bar in Wrigleyville or The Underground in River North.

 Day 3

-Evening: Get dinner at Broken English Taco Pub, which combines a unique take on Mexican street style tacos, refreshing beverages, eclectic music, and vivid artwork created by local talent.
-Afterwards, go see an improv show at The Second City, the company where comedians like Tina Fey, Steve Carell and Amy Poehler got their start.
-If you still have energy and are looking for a more club-like vibe, make your way to The VIG or head uptown to Beaumont Bar & Grill for late-night dancing.
+Evening: Get dinner at Broken English Taco Pub, which combines a unique take on Mexican street-style tacos, refreshing beverages, eclectic music, and vivid artwork created by local talent.
+Afterwards, go see an improv show at The Second City, the company where comedians like Tina Fey, Steve Carell, and Amy Poehler got their start.
+If you still have energy for dancing and fancy a more club-like vibe, then try The VIG.

 Where Should I Stay in Chicago for a Bachelor Party?